usdoj-crt/beta-ada/_pages/_resources/commonly-asked-questions-law-enforcement.md

 ## Architectural Access

-{% details Q19: Does the ADA require all police stations to be accessible to people with disabilities? expandalbe %}
+{% details Q19: Does the ADA require all police stations to be accessible to people with disabilities? expandable %}
 **A**: No. Individuals with disabilities must have equal access to law enforcement services, but the ADA is flexible in how to achieve that goal.
 The ADA requires programs to be accessible to individuals with disabilities, not necessarily each and every facility.
 Often, structural alterations to an existing police station or sheriff's office will be necessary to create effective access.
 In some situations, however, it may be as effective to use alternative methods, such as relocating a service to an accessible building, or providing an officer who goes directly to the individual with the disability.
 Whatever approach to achieving "program access" is taken, training of officers and deputies, well-developed policies, and clear public notice of the approach will be critical to ensuring successful ADA compliance.

 **Example**: A police station in a small town is inaccessible to individuals with mobility disabilities.
 The department decides that it cannot alter all areas of the station because of insufficient funds.
 It decides to alter the lobby and restrooms so that the areas the public uses -- for filling out crime reports, obtaining copies of investigative reports for insurance purposes, or seeking referrals to shelter care -- are accessible.
 Arrangements are made to conduct victim and witness interviews with individuals with disabilities in a private conference room in the local library or other government building, and to use a neighboring department's accessible lock-up for detaining suspects with disabilities.
 These measures are consistent with the ADA's program accessibility requirements.